What should your customer do when they come across a legal dispute?

 - Consider early settlement or alternative solutions

-Step 3: Consider your resolution options
+Step 3: Consider resolution options

 - Informal discussions to reach a mutual agreement